 East Loch Lomond gets particularly busy with cars so why not try using the water bus from Balloch or Luss instead of driving?
 You could also think about trying other quieter areas of the National Park like the beautiful Cowal peninsula which you can get to via the Gourock to Dunoon ferry.
 Leave plenty of time for journeys and make sure you park responsibly in busy areas.

 More info on travel to the National Park can be found here.

-No one wants to see a stunning view spoiled by litter but unfortunately we do see a rise in littering at busy weekends.
+No one wants to see a stunning view spoiled by litter but unfortunately we do see a rise in littering at busy times.
 As well as not looking good, it can also be harmful to people and wildlife.
-There aren’t bins everywhere and where there are bins we have extra collections on at weekend.
+There aren’t bins everywhere and where there are bins we have extra collections on at weekends.
 Even with that, bins do fill up fast so if the bin is full don’t leave things beside or on top of bins.
 This is littering and encourages other people to do the same thing.
 Don’t let litter breed litter!
 The best thing to do is carry a bag or container to take all your litter home with you.
 If you can bring it with you, you can take it away!

 Always follow the Scottish Outdoor Access Code.

 All you need to do now is choose where to go!
 Find some inspiration here.